da5idmeier/radical/hmd/README.md

 starting with cameras allows those interested to build their own platform, modifying the mount hardware (glasses) and building ontop of a common framework together.

-## my naive approach to designing an HMD platform is:
+## my naive timeline to building an HMD platform is:
 - mount (5) ovm7690 cameracube's onto proto glasses frames
 - route cameras via custom FPC + hirose connector into a midplane
 - translate signals into whatever dev platform requires
 - process signals into images
 - add 3D time of flight sensor to test depth mapping
 - add IR emitter/photodiode to test surface detection/depth
-* test optics engine
+- test optics engine
-* LCOS microdisplay into a polarized beamsplitter (3 channels to start?
+- LCOS microdisplay into a polarized beamsplitter (3 channels to start?
 1 focal plane?)
-* add rgb led light source
+- add rgb led light source
-* add optics routing into entrance diffractions of optical waveguides (3 layers, RGB 1 planar of focus to start?)
+- add optics routing into entrance diffractions of optical waveguides (3 layers, RGB 1 planar of focus to start?)